-

 Try being a more energy-efficient driver

 You could save fuel and money by getting into good driving habits.
-Smooth accelerating and braking help you use less energy, and your miles per gallon (or miles per kWh) counter can give you a great steer on how efficiently you’re driving.
+Smooth accelerating and braking could help you use less energy, and your miles per gallon (or miles per kWh) counter can give you a great steer on how efficiently you’re driving.
 Even keeping your tyres pumped up could help you save energy.
 Keen for more tips?
 Check out Energy Saving Trust’s guide to lower emission driving.

 Shop small, without the plastic packaging